NAME, DOMICILE, LEMMA AND DOCTRINE

-- To process the application for membership of applicants to the center and endorsing them to the Provincial Committee and the Director General concerned who shall submit them to the Board of Director General for final approval.
+- To process the application for membership of applicants to the center and endorsing them to the Area Committee and the Director General concerned who shall submit them to the Board of Director General for final approval.

 - To exhort negligent members of the Center for proper performance of their respective duties and obligations.

 - To resolve disputes among members and to settle differences or misunderstandings among themselves.

 - To propagate the Spiritual Science through effective ways and means as circumstances may warrant.